dreerr/pi_vlc_video_looper/README.md

 - **Automatic Startup**: The script runs as a systemd service, starting automatically when the device boots.
 - **Flexible Configuration**: Easily configure controller and worker devices using a simple configuration file.
 - **Looping Playback**: Videos are looped seamlessly for continuous playback.
+- **Easy Video Management**: Videos and the configuration file are stored in `/media/videos`, making it simple to update or adjust the setup.

 ---